 December 5, 2012 Leave a comment

-shows us how to expand the Linux tools available on Android without rooting the device.
+[Adam Outler] shows us how to expand the Linux tools available on Android without rooting the device.
 He does this by installing BusyBox.
 The binary is copied to the device using the Android Developer Bridge.
 He then opens an ADB shell, adds execution permissions to the binary, and runs it.
 BusyBox calls itself the Swiss Army Knife of Embedded Linux.
-It provides a set of very common tools which you'll find useful in your tinkering.
+It provides a set of very common tools which you’ll find useful in your tinkering.
+The one that [Adam] shows off in his video is the vi editor, but the basics that make a shell work are all there like: ls, mkdir, grep, dmesg, mount… you get the point.